vesoft-inc/nebula-docs/docs-2.0/graph-computing/algorithm-description.md

 ### Tree_stat

-The Tree_stat algorithm counts the width or depth of a subgraph that specifies the root vertex.
+The Tree_stat algorithm counts the width or depth of a subgraph with a specified root vertex.

 !!! note